-SOURCE: Based on information in the country summaries in this volume.
+SOURCE: The country summaries in this volume.

-NOTE: The types of mandatory systems for retirement income are defined as follows:
+NOTES: The types of mandatory old-age income programs are defined as follows:

-Flat-rate pension: A pension of uniform amount or based on years of service or residence but independent of earnings.
+Contributory flat-rate pension: A pension amount that is independent of earnings, but can vary depending on length of service, residency, or other factors.
 It is financed by payroll tax contributions from employees, employers, or both.

-Earnings-related pension: A pension based on earnings.
+Contributory earnings-related pension: A pension that is based on earnings.
 It is financed by payroll tax contributions from employees, employers, or both.

-Means-tested pension: A pension paid to eligible persons whose own or family income, assets, or both fall below designated levels.
+Non-contributory means-tested pension: A pension paid to eligible persons whose own or family income, assets, or both fall below certain limits.
 It is generally financed through government contributions, with no contributions from employers or employees.

-Flat-rate universal pension: A pension of uniform amount normally based on residence but independent of earnings.
+Non-contributory universal pension: A pension paid to eligible persons based primarily on residency and not earnings or financial means.
 It is generally financed through government contributions, with no contributions from employers or employees.